Raiders Top Five Opponents by Position: Defensive End

 Jairo Alvarado

-After covering the top five inside and outside linebackers, we can finally start talking about the edge rushers on the defensive end.
+Our last segment of the Raiders matchups this season is the interior defensive lineman, also known as the defensive tackles.

-The defensive ends bring a great combination of athleticism and technique.
-Bigger and taller than a linebacker, many of them have the versatility of strength and speed.
+These men are known to be the strongest men on the defensive line and the biggest men on the field.

-As we look into our top five defensive end matchups, these five players have not yet opted out.
+As we close out our top five defensive tackle matchups the Raiders will have this season, none of our top five players have opted out due to COVID-19.

-At No.5 in our list is Chiefs Frank Clark.
-Clark was expected to be the impact player he was in Seattle when he recorded 10-plus sacks for three straight seasons before moving to the Chiefs.
-In 2019, Clark recorded eight sacks, two forced fumbles, and was part of the Super Bowl-winning team.
-He may be adapting to the AFC West, but once he does, expect him to have an impact on defense as he did with the Seahawks.
+These players will be a great matchup against the best pass-blocking offensive line of the Raiders.

-At No.4 is a divisional rival, and the first half of the Chargers edge rushers, Melvin Ingram III.
-Ingram finished the season with eight sacks and 36 solo tackles.
-His numbers may be low from previous seasons, and that’s because he finally has help on the other side with Joey Bosa.
-Ingram is familiar with the Raiders offense and will always be a playmaker on the Chargers defense.
+At No.5 is Panthers Kawann Short.
+Short suffered a shoulder injury in week 2 of the 2019 season that required him to have surgery and sit out for the rest of the year.
+Short is among the best interior defenders in the league and is a veteran leader among the Panthers defense.
+His size and strength attracts double teams and allows other players on the Panthers team to make plays.
+He might not have the stats, but watching his games, he sure brings in a lot of attention.

 Tell us what you think in the comment section below.